thomasgwatson/twicefire/src/content/priors/initiation.md

 ---
 layout: post
 excerpt: "What does it mean to be 'initiated'?
-And what does that have to do with the concept of being an adult?"
+And what does that have to do with adulthood?"
 title: "Initiation and Adulthood"
 author: Tom Watson
 tags: ["priors", "rites of passage"]